 Medical Editor: John P. Cunha, DO, FACOEP

-Cefotaxime for injection is used to treat a variety of bacterial infections.
-It is a cephalosporin antibiotic.
-This medication is available in generic form.
-Common side effects include injection site inflammation, rash, itching, hives, nausea, vomiting, diarrhea, and colitis.
+Cefotaxime for injection is a cephalosporin antibiotic used to treat a variety of bacterial infections.
+Cefotaxime is available in generic form.
+Common side effects of cefotaxime include:

 Dosage of cefotaxime is determined by susceptibility of the causative organisms, severity of the infection, and the condition of the patient.
 Cefotaxime may interact with aminoglycoside antibiotics.
 Tell your doctor all medications and supplements you use.
 Tell your doctor if you are pregnant or planning to become pregnant before using cefotaxime.
 This drug passes into breast milk in low concentrations.
 Consult your doctor before breastfeeding.

 Our cefotaxime for injection Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Cefotaxime (cefotaxime for injection) is generally well tolerated.
 The most common adverse reactions have been local reactions following IV injection.
 Other adverse reactions have been encountered infrequently.

 The most frequent adverse reactions (greater than 1%) are:

 Local (4.3%)— Injection site inflammation with IV administration.

 Hypersensitivity (2.4%)—Rash, pruritus, fever, eosinophilia and less frequently urticaria and anaphylaxis.